matthewchivers/dodl/README.md

 dodl init
 ```

-This command crates a `.dodl` directory in your current location.
+This command creates a `.dodl` directory in your current location.
 This directory holds all configurations and templates that `dodl` uses to operate.

 ### Create a document